carolynduby/ApacheMetronWorkshop/07_ExploringEventHistory/README.md

 <img src="images/banana_02.png" width="60%" height="60%" title="Banana 02">

 5. The New Time Series Dashboard appears with default visualizations.
-The dashboard consists of vertical rows.
+The dashboard consists of horizontal rows.
 Each row has one or more panels that display data.

 <img src="images/banana_03.png" width="75%" height="75%" title="Banana 03">